-Link’s Awakening is one of those old games that I can still enjoy playing today (laugh if you want) and every time I do I remember more and more just what it is that I love about this game.
-The little things they added like the fishing game or even the “Trendy Game.”
+Link’s Awakening is one of those old games that I can still enjoy playing today (laugh if you want), and every time I do, I remember more and more just what it is that I love about this game.
+This is especially true of the little things they added, like the fishing game or even the “Trendy Game.”
 The crooked timing of that claw really made things crazy, don’t forget to release early!
 The music in that place is just simply too much.
 To this day, I still laugh at the Yoshi doll when it pops up.

 And We're Off!

 The entire concept of the game is fantastic and simple; you must gather all of the instruments scattered throughout Koholint Island.
-Once you have all of the instruments you must play to wake the Windfish to free yourself from the dream world.
-The island that the game takes place on is only real in the dream realm, basically, Link is in a coma.
-The game tells you from the start and it is in the name.
-It isn't the most revolutionary concept for a story to be a dream but the music.
+Once you have all of the instruments, you must play to wake the Windfish to free yourself from the dream world.
+The island that the game takes place on is only real in the dream realm.
+Basically, Link is in a coma.
+The game tells you from the start, and it is in the name.
+It isn't the most revolutionary concept for a story to be a dream, but the music is amazing.

 I'm Having Too Much Fun

 I love a game with humor.
-Sometimes the best humor is unintentional but sometimes the best humor is simply well placed.
-I'll start light as this probably isn't much of a joke.
-I laugh at the thought of being called a Thief the whole game, all due to 1 poor decision to steal something.
+Sometimes the best humor is unintentional, but sometimes, the best humor is simply well-placed.
+I'll start light, as this probably isn't much of a joke.
+I laugh at the thought of being called a Thief the whole game, all due to one poor decision to steal something.
 There are three things that make me laugh when you steal from the store:

 You're Smart, I Don't Care What They Say